plubulwa/plubulwa.github.io/README.md

 # Personal Information
--Name: Peter Lubulwa
+- Name: Peter Lubulwa
--Student Number : s3857381
+- Student Number : s3857381
--Email Address: s3857381@student.rmit.edu.au
+- Email Address: s3857381@student.rmit.edu.au
--Nationality: Australian, Ugandan
+- Nationality: Australian, Ugandan
--Languages spoken: English
+- Languages spoken: English
--Education History: Some university, without completion:
+- Education History: Some university, without completion:

 ## Education
 Aint got much of that, yet I must admit that I have started multiple degrees (biomedical science, music, law, professional writing) however it has taken until this time to realise that all I really want to do is sit down and code ( and make beautiful things of course